 - Tuesday 18 September – Dr Julie Collins and Peter Lekkas: Stories, Statistics and Sanatoria: Tuberculosis in South Australia in the early Twentieth Century

-- Friday 9 November – Sharon Cleary and Robert Kearney: Valour & Violets – Remembrance Day
+- Friday 9 November – Sharon Cleary and Robert Kearney: Valour & Violets, South Australia in the Great War

-- Tuesday 20 November – Dr Nikki Sullivan and Amy Dale: Souvenirs – an exhibition at the Migration Museum
+- Tuesday 20 November – Dr Nikki Sullivan and Amy Dale: Greetings From…The Power of Souvenirs

 To listen to previous Talking History recordings, visit Soundcloud.